lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

   * As a field in the Settings object
   * With a new observer in initSettingsObservers
   * In the args passed in initSettingsFragments
-  * With an appropriate ui element in the settings fragment and dialog
+  * With an appropriate UI element in the settings fragment and dialog
   * In setUiFromArgs and saveToViewModel in settingsUtil
 * SharedViewModel
   * As a property